-The Ford Mustang Mach-E went on sale in the U.S. at the end of December 2020, and just half a year later, it is classified among the country’s most popular electric SUVs.
-While Tesla Model Y holds the pole position, the Blue Oval’s performance electric SUV is the second-best-selling electric SUV in the U.S. today.
+The Ford Mustang Mach-E went on sale in the U.S. at the end of December 2020.
+In its first year of sales, it became one of the country’s most popular electric SUVs.
+While Tesla Model Y firmly holds on to pole position, the Blue Oval’s Mustang electric SUV is the second-best-selling e-SUV in the U.S. today.
 However, with cars like the Hyundai Ioniq 5, Toyota bZ4X, Subaru Solterra, and the Kia EV6 having joined the race this year, and the locally-made VW ID.4 and the Nissan Ariya arriving by December 2022, how long will the Mach-E stay on top?

-Ford is witnessing an unprecedented demand for the Mustang Mach-E in its home market.
-The company was able to deliver just three units in December 2020, but with the production ramp-up, it’s delivering more than 2,000 units a month on an average this year.
-Between January and July 2021, the company sold 15,829 units of the Mustang Mach-E in the U.S. despite the odds.
+Ford is witnessing an unprecedented demand for the Mach-E at home.
+The company was able to deliver just three units in December 2020, but with the production ramp-up, it delivered 2,000+ units a month consistently for eight months since October 2021.
+In 2021, the company sold 27,140 units of the Mustang electric SUV in the U.S. despite the odds.
 Ford hasn’t disclosed the margin on the electric SUV, but it has confirmed that the Mustang electric SUV is profitable already.

 Mach-E is profitable, contribution margin-positive, and profitable on the bottom line today.John Lawler, CFO, Ford (Ford Q2 2021 Earnings Call)